Calamitous/iris/README.md

 Iris must:
   * Be a single file
-    * There should be no required directory structure or complicated setup.
+    * There should be no specific directory structure or complicated setup required.
     * Run a single file, answer one question, and you should be going with Iris!
   * Not require administrator intervention to install
     * Any user on a tilde, or with his or her own server, should be able to start using Iris just by running the file.